MohamedMamdouh18/Chess-Game/README.md

 We define a lot of arrays:

-1-There are 2 arrays ( game_pieces ) one for white pieces and the another for black pieces each one is contain of 16 elements each element is a structure for a piece in the game
+1. There are 2 arrays ( game_pieces ) one for white pieces and the another for black pieces each one is contain of 16 elements each element is a structure for a piece in the game

 each element in these arrays define a piece movement in the game it has valid.x and valid.y and present.x and present.y if the player mad a wrong move the piece return to it

 valid co-ordinates and there is the name of the piece to check its move by the name

-2-There are 6 arrays ( buttons_shape ) We define in it all information for this button as ( the two coordinates,  the height of this button, the width of this button ) and this
+2. There are 6 arrays ( buttons_shape ) We define in it all information for this button as ( the two coordinates,  the height of this button, the width of this button ) and this

 structure for menu buttons (New game – load game – User manual – Exit game ) and game buttons (White king’s turn – black king’s turn -Undo – Redo) and promotion buttons ( Choose